Visa policy of South Korea: Transit

-In general, travelers in transit do not require a visa to transit through South Korea for less than 24 hours (for Incheon Airport) or when departing on the same calendar day (for all other airports) as long as they stay within the transit area.
+In general, visitors in transit do not require a visa to transit through South Korea for less than 24 hours (for Incheon Airport) or when departing on the same calendar day (for all other airports) as long as they stay within the transit area.

 The South Korean government has special visa waiver policies for passengers in transit, which are listed below.

 Transit Tourism Program

-Travelers who are in transit through Incheon International Airport can participate in an organized transit tour group within Seoul.
+Visitors who are in transit through Incheon International Airport can participate in an organized transit tour group within Seoul.

 The service is free but an entry-procedure fee of 10,000 KRW or 10 USD applies.
 The tour can be registered in advance or joined after the traveler's arrival, and the shortest tour lasts for an hour while the longest will not exceed 5 hours.

 Citizens of the following countries and territories, as well as stateless persons and refugees, are not eligible for this service: